 Yankee Stadium – Home of the New York Yankees

-If the previous Yankee Stadium was The House That Ruth Built, the current stadium is The House That Jeter Built.
+If the previous Yankee Stadium was The House That Ruth Built, the current Yankee Stadium is The House That Jeter Built.

 My main reason in doing a new tour of Yankee Stadium was because I needed new photos since coming out as transgender a few months after my first visit.
 In looking over my previous photos, there are definitely areas of the stadium that we didn’t go to this time around.
 It wouldn’t surprise me as teams recreate their tours every now and then.
 The Wayback Machine only confirms two stops from the 2015 tour with one other site being based on availability.
 I’m thinking I visited one of the suites because there were some great views of the field.